-- 3.1 Notes that Officers, as requested by Council on the 18 August 2021 have prepared a report to Council on the costs, high level approach and broad timeframes required to undertake planning and initial market sounding for the St Kilda Triangle site. - 3.2 Notes that initial discussions have begun with State Government about support to deliver the St Kilda Triangle Masterplan, including the development of a business case for investment in the St Kilda Triangle. - 3.3 Notes that the St Kilda Triangle feasibility assessment is not currently funded in the 2022/23 Council budget or organisational workplan and may require redirection of resources away from existing work.
-This may impact delivery of existing Council
+- 3.1 Notes that Officers, as requested by Council on the 18 August 2021 have prepared a report to Council on the costs, high level approach and broad timeframes required to undertake planning and initial market sounding for the St Kilda Triangle site. - 3.2 Notes that initial discussions have begun with State Government about support to deliver the St Kilda Triangle Masterplan, including the development of a business case for investment in the St Kilda Triangle. - 3.3 Notes that the cost of the proposed feasibility work for the St Kilda Triangle is estimated at \$558,000, which does not include the internal resources required to support the project.